Petitoto/pyjectify/README.md

 - MemScan: scan memory using regex patterns
 - Inject: load library, from disk (remote LoadLibrary) or from memory (fully map the DLL into the remote process)
 - Hook: set up inline hooks in the target process
-- PythonLib: embed python into a remote process (Python 3.6 - 3.11 supported)
+- PythonLib: embed python into a remote process

 #### Utils
 - Syscall: parse syscall codes from ntdll.dll (from the loaded library or from the disk), and produce a ntdll-like object which can be used by the core to use direct syscalls